ShivprasadSagare/temp_xalign/README.md

 cd ..
 ```
+Make sure you are on the master branch.
 Then run the file `run_both.sh` to run pretraining and finetuning sequentially automatically.
 Set `log_dir` and subsequent `checkpoint_path` correctly.
 Set other hyperparams as well before running.